 Yes, you’ll always get, those who want the top-of-the-range EV on the driveway, but appealing to more modest households is a strategy worth pursuing as the EV market inevitably expands towards the masses.

-A more basic solar starter packages may be a good starting point for many, thus giving your expert sales teams the ability to help some customers to add more features once PV technology’s benefits are truly realised.
+A more fundamental solar starter packages may be a good starting point for many, thus giving your expert sales teams the ability to help some customers to add more features once PV technology’s benefits are genuinely realised.

-Having a real long-term relationship with your customers and keeping them abreast about current developments and progress will build upgrade and maintenance sales opportunities.
+Having a real long-term relationship with your customers and keeping them abreast of current developments and progress will build upgrade and maintenance sales opportunities.

 Gone are the days when solar companies ‘fit and forget’.
 That option should only be reserved for customer’s choice.